-To import data for Manual Organisations, non-financial data and for budgets/forecasts created from a spreadsheet, you'll be using Futrli's CSV importer.
+To import data for Manual Organisations, you'll be using Futrli Advisor's CSV importer.
 In this guide, we'll run through how to smoothly get your CSV into Futrli by ensuring each column has data entered correctly!

 Anytime data needs to be imported via a CSV, a helpful template will be provided.
 This pre-formatted file will be your base for getting data uploaded.

 When first creating a Manual Organisation, you will need to download the CSV template.
 During the process of first creating the Manual Organisation, you'll automatically be directed towards downloading the template:

 There are six fields on the CSV that will need to be completed: